bernie-skipole/webparametrics/docs/index.md

 # Server build documentation

 This documents a Virtual Private Server holding several test projects and builds.
-It will consist of a static web site, served via nginx, and hold a number of LXD containers.
+It will consist of a simple static web menu, served via nginx, and hold a number of LXD containers.
 Each container will be a separate project.
-If these projects serve html, the VPS static web site will link to directories serving the project html.
+If these projects serve html, the web menu will display links to directories serving each project.

-The nginx configuration will act as a reverse proxy, forwarding calls to those directories which link to the appropriate lxd containers.
+The nginx configuration will act as a reverse proxy, forwarding calls to the appropriate lxd containers.

 Therefore creating a new project is simple: create an lxd container and populate with the project.
-Alter the VPS host static html to link to the container.
-Add a proxy location to the nginx configuration.
+Alter the VPS host web menu to link to a directory.
+Add a proxy location in the nginx configuration which forwards calls to this directory to the container.

 Removing a project is just reversing the above steps.